 Section 3: How 4PL Differs from 3PL

-To understand 4PL logistics, it’s also essential to know how it’s different from an older system called “3PL.”
+To understand 4PL logistics, it’s also essential to understand how it differs from an older system called “3PL.”

 3PL (Third-Party Logistics)